-5. Import CentOS distribution and create a default profile
+5. Import AlmaLinux distribution and create a default profile

 Systems managed by cobbler use profiles to be configured for installation.
 Profiles allow you to configure groups of systems in a common way.
 E.g. you can have a profile for compute nodes, a profile for login nodes, etc. Cobbler even allows profiles to be related to each other.
 A profile can inherit settings from a parent profile.

-A typical usage is to have a generic CentOS7 profile and then customized ones for each hardware configuration or use case.
+A typical usage is to have a generic AlmaLinux profile and then customized ones for each hardware configuration or use case.

 Profiles use a distribution as installation source.
 To create a system managed by cobbler, we therefore first have to create both a distribution and profile that uses it.

-We do this by importing the CentOS Distribution from our ISO file.
+We do this by importing the AlmaLinux Distribution from our ISO file.
 This will create a distribution and profile within cobbler.

 Mount ISO